This fact sheet provides a protocol for assessing skin injury, such as scarring, which has been listed by the parties to be assessed.

 SIRA may seek clarification and further information from the parties if a skin injury is listed and:

 - the parties have not indicated the site or sites of the skin injury.
-If the parties do not respond, the skin injury may not proceed to assessment

 - photographs have not been provided and there is no documentation on file to support a skin injury.
 Photographs may be requested to determine whether the skin injury meets the criteria for assessment by a non-plastics medical assessor.
 If the parties do not respond, the skin injury will be assessed by a non-plastic medical assessor provided the site or sites have been identified and there are other injuries which that medical assessor would normally also assess